Military Store Department in New Zealand 1857-1870

 Russell, Bay of Islands in 1858.
 [Moresby, Matthew Fortescue].
 Attributed photographer: Reference Number: E-309-q-1-017 Alexander Turnbull Library

-The role of the colonial storekeeper in early colonial New Zealand was a critical position attempting as much as possible to meet the store’s needs of the expanding colonial administration.
-Stocks were either provided from the Colonial Storekeepers’ office in Sydney, purchased on the local market or obtained from the Board of Ordnance representatives in New Zealand.
+The role of the Colonial Storekeeper in early colonial New Zealand was critical, striving to meet the store needs of the expanding colonial administration.
+Stocks were either provided by the Colonial Storekeepers’ office in Sydney, purchased on the local market, or obtained from the Board of Ordnance representatives in New Zealand.
 The Colonial Storekeeper was responsible for providing the local militia with arms and accoutrements but had no responsibility for Imperial troops.
-Imperial troops in New Zealand were the responsibility of the Board of Ordnance.
+Imperial troops in New Zealand were under the purview of the Board of Ordnance.
 Stores and services provided to the Colonial Storekeeper from Board of Ordnance stocks were on a “repayment” basis, an arrangement that remained in place until the withdrawal of Imperial troops in 1870.

 65th Regiment